 for the beer category at the Monde Selection in 2005,

-and continues to win this prestigious Medal
+and continues on to win this prestigious Medal

-for three consecutive years.
+for the next two consecutive years.

 *Award won by medium-sized bottle